 You now have everything you need to get started on your own website.

 I could write a gazillion separate blog posts on what it takes to build a successful, but ain’t nobody got time for that.
 For now, just remember these core principles:

 - Keep it simple.
 Less is more.
 Clean, minimal, beautiful.

 - Your website is nothing with out high quality images and video.
 They should make up about 70-80% of your content.

 - Always design with the phone in mind.
 The majority of traffic now comes from mobile.
 Ensure your site is 100% responsive for all devices!

 - Speed is everything.
 Make sure you’ve compressed all of your images to ensure they are as small as possible without sacrificing quality.
 And don’t add too much fancy coding or bloated apps and extensions!

-- Make it crystal clear what you expect your visitors to do.
+- Your user experience needs to be fantastic.
+Make it crystal clear what you expect your visitors to do.
 Guide them down that path.
 Want them to subscribe to your newsletter?
 Buy a hand-made cup warmer?
 Call you?
 Show them how.